Site-Based PSH Case Manager (Vine)

 Headquarters - Walter Reed, WASHINGTON, DC, US

-Housing Up is one of the leading non-profit organizations in Washington DC – helping more than 700 homeless and at-risk households to transform their own lives.
-We provide the full spectrum of housing, which includes permanent supportive, rapid rehousing, transitional, and affordable rental housing.
-Households also receive supportive services include case management, employment services, clinical services, housing counseling, resident services, life skills, and youth programming.
+Housing Up is one of the leading non-profit organizations in Washington, DC providing the full spectrum of housing and supportive services to more than 700 homeless and at-risk families so that they can transform their own lives.
+Housing programs include permanent supportive, rapid rehousing, transitional, and affordable rental housing.
+Supportive services include case management, employment services, clinical services, housing counseling, resident services, life skills, and youth programming.

 The Site-Based Permanent Supportive Housing Case Manager is responsible for delivering intensive services to individuals who have experienced chronic homelessness and have been diagnosed with a mental health or physical disability.
 Additionally, individuals may be economically and/or emotionally detached from their support networks.
-Through this work, the case manager will help individuals to improve basic life and interpersonal skills, access physical and mental health care, maintain stable housing within a senior affordable housing community.
-The case manager will also ensure that individual is linked to public benefits, such as Medicaid, SNAP, and TANF.
+Through this work, the case manager will help individuals to improve basic life and interpersonal skills, access physical and mental health care, and maintain stable housing within a senior affordable housing community.
+The case manager will also ensure that the individual is linked mainstream resources such as Medicaid/Medicare, SNAP, and SSI.
 Ultimately, these services are focused on ensuring that clients are empowered to achieve the highest level of self-sufficiency possible.
-While participating in this program, individuals will live at a site-based senior citizen affordable housing community, located in Washington, DC.
+While participating in this program, individuals will live at a site-based senior citizen affordable housing community located in Washington, DC.

-The case manager will meet with each family weekly to discuss these goals and to collaboratively establish reasonable action steps.
+The case manager will meet with each client weekly to discuss these goals and to collaboratively establish reasonable action steps.

 In support of these goals, the case manager will:

-- Develop successful working relationships with clients that support their ability to increase their self-reliance, independent living skills, and housing stability.
+- Develop successful working relationships with clients that support their ability to increase independent living skills and housing and economic stability.

 - Assist clients with day-to-day living and ensure client compliance with housing and community-related regulations and rules.